Technician Ted: Reception

-When reviewed in Crash magazine the game scored an Overall 96%.
+When reviewed in Crash magazine the game scored an overall 96%.
 When Technician Ted was reviewed by Your Sinclair magazine in 1985 it was awarded 6/10 although a review of the re-released game by the same magazine in 1989 awarded it 8/10.
-In 1992, it was placed at number 84 in the "Your Sinclair official top 100".
+In 1992, it was placed at number 84 in the "Your Sinclair official top 100" list.

 Legacy

 Technician Ted was followed by a sequel, Costa Capers, in 1985.

 In 1986, Hewson published a special version of the game exclusively for 128K ZX Spectrums called Technician Ted - The Megamix.
 As well as featuring 100 extra rooms, this version also has three-channel chip music and the tasks have been numbered in order to make the order they are to be done in easier to understand.